Siro-ai/FullstackTranscriptInterview/README.md

 On the top of the screen, render a text box.
 This text box should accept integers.
-When an integer is typed, the utterance of the transcript that contains that timestamp should be highlighted.
+When an integer is typed, the utterance of the transcript that contains that timestamp should be highlighted yellow.

+When highlighting the utternace, use startTimeInMillis inclusive, endTimeinMillis exclusive to the timestamp input.